lambdaprime/bootstrap/hello/README.md

-Bootstrap project for Java app or library.
+Bootstrap project for Java app and library.

 It includes: